 After he left Harvard, Dr. Delany wrote The Condition, Elevation, Emigration and Destiny of the Colored People of the United States.
 In August of 1854, Dr. Delany helped to organize the National Emigration Convention of Colored People and met with 106 delegates in Cleveland, Ohio to consider emigration to South America, Central America or the West Indies.
 Dr. Delany and his family moved to Chatham, Ontario in 1856.
 He had a medical practice located on King Street.
 In May of 1858 Dr. Delany attended John Brown’s Convention held in Chatham on May 8th, 1858.
 (John Brown-See Note Below).

-Upon his return to the United States, he joined the Civil War effort, and served as a recruiting agent for black soldiers.
+Dr. Delany moved his family to the United States in the latter part of 1864.
+He joined the Civil War effort in March of 1865, and served as a recruiting agent for black soldiers.
 He became a surgeon with the 104th Colored Unit.
 In 1865 he was made a Major, becoming the first black man to achieve this commission.
 Earlier that year, he had met with President Abraham Lincoln, who was much impressed with him.
 President Lincoln wrote to his Secretary of War, Edwin M. Stanton, that Dr. Delany was, “a most extraordinary and intelligent man.”
 Dr. Delany was posted to Hilton Head Island, South Carolina.
 Dr. Delany left military service in 1868, but he remained in Hilton Head, South Carolina during the Reconstruction as an officer in the Freedmen’s Bureau.
 In 1874, Dr. Delany was unsuccessful in a bid to become Lieutenant Governor of South Carolina.

 For a time, he practiced medicine in Charleston, South Carolina.
 He appears on the 1880 census in Charleston with his 24 year old son, St. Cyprian.
 According to that same census, his wife Catherine was living in Xenia, Ohio with their son 19 year old son, Placido and their 16 year old daughter, Hallie.